May 18-21, 2022

 Other tours will visit the King William district, which has the distinction of being the first National Register historic district in the state of Texas.
 Another tour will go to the West Side of San Antonio, which absorbed the tremendous influx of Mexican immigrants after the Mexican Revolution.

-All Friday tours will have bus transportation to either the King William or West Side districts, then all will tour the Missions.
-Lunch will be included in each tour.
-The day will begin with a quick breakfast at the hotel and then depart to either the West Side or King William.
-After lunch the tours will visit the Missions.
+All Friday tours will have bus transportation to either the King William or West Side districts in the morning, then all participants will tour the Missions.
+Lunch will be on your own between the morning and afternoon tours.

-The conference hotel, El Tropicano, is within walking distance of the core of old San Antonio.
+The conference hotel, Drury Plaza Hotel San Antonio Riverwalk, is within walking distance of the core of old San Antonio.
 This includes buildings around the Main Plaza, the Military Plaza, the Alamo Plaza, and La Villita.
 Also within walking distance is the house of Jose Antonio Navarro, built in the 1850s, and the River Walk, a New Deal project of the 1930.

-Paper and Poster Session will be held on Saturday at the El Tropicano Riverwalk Hotel.
+Paper and Poster Session will be held on Saturday at the Drury Plaza Hotel San Antonio Riverwalk.

-The conference is headquartered at El Tropicano Hotel.
-Breakfast will be provided at the hotel Thursday, Friday and Saturday morning before bus tours depart from the hotel and before paper sessions.
-Lunch on Thursday and Friday will be provided during the tours, and dinner on Thursday night will be part of the Bus Tours.
+The conference is headquartered at Drury Plaza Hotel San Antonio Riverwalk.
+Breakfast will be provided to guests of the hotel.
+Lunch on Thursday and dinner on Thursday night will be part of the Bus Tours.
 Registration will open in January 2022.